-Students are expected to follow these Cafeteria Guidelines:
+Students are expected to follow these Cafeteria Guidelines in addition to what is listed in our PBIS student matrix:

-1. Speak courteously to cafeteria employees and parent volunteers.

-- 2. Use good table manners and quiet voices. - 3.
-Try to eat what you put on your tray. - 4.
-Sit in the assigned area. - 5.
+- 1. Speak courteously to peers, staff, cafeteria employees and parent volunteers. - 2.
+Use good table manners and quiet voices. - 3.
+Try to eat what you put on your tray or what has been packed for you. - 4.
+Sit in your assigned area.
+Remain seated unless given permission to get up. - 5.
 Clean your assigned area prior to leaving the cafeteria. - 6.
-Students are limited to one snack only.
-(When account funds are available.) - 7.
-Soda pop is not permitted as a drink for students at lunch time.
+Students are limited to one snack only. - 7.
+Purchased food may be taken out of the cafeteria if it is sealed. - 8.
+Soda pop is not permitted as a drink for students at lunch time. - 9.
+No fast food may be dropped off for students to eat at lunch.
+If it is, the student will be asked to eat the fast food in the office before returning to the cafeteria and being with their peers.